• Skip to main content

 3. Test to make sure an email link works.
 You can use this link. somebody@example.com

-Hopefully, one of these solutions worked for you.
+Hopefully, one of these troubleshooting methods worked for you, and you can open your mailto links in Gmail again.
 If it didn’t, you might try searching for a Chrome extension that provides this functionality.
-I’m not a fan of adding extensions as each one takes memory.
+I’m not a fan of adding these, as each one takes memory, and some extensions can be stubborn to remove.